Hauteclere/ACS_Demo_2023/README.md

 Setting up a blank Django project is as simple as one command:

 ```
-django-admin startproject bird_app
+django-admin startproject bird_project
 ```

-We've chosen to call our project `bird_app`.
+We've chosen to call our project `bird_project`.
 Running this command will create a new folder containing all the boilerplate code required to make a basic Django project run.

 A Django project can contain a number of "apps", which all work together to make your website/s work.
 We'll create just one.
 Let's call our app `birds`.
-First, navigate into the newly-created `bird_app` directory:
+First, navigate into the newly-created `bird_project` directory:

 ```
-cd bird_app
+cd bird_project
 ```

 Now, create the app: